StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## How to Build?

 1. Follow [the official build doc](https://www.chromium.org/developers/how-tos/get-the-code/) to prepare the build environment then fetch the source code from `main` branch (HEVC HW codes has been merged).
 2. (Optional) To enable HEVC software decoding: switch to `src/third_party/ffmpeg` dir, then execute `git am /path/to/add-hevc-ffmpeg-decoder-parser.patch`.
+If failed to apply the patch, could also try `node /path/to/add-hevc-ffmpeg-decoder-parser.js` to enable software decoding (Node.js is required to run the script).
 3. (Optional) To enable other HEVC profiles (non main / main 10 profiles): switch to `src` dir, then execute `git am /path/to/remove-main-main10-profile-limit.patch`.
 4. (Optional) To integrate Widevine CDM to support EME API (like Netflix): switch to `src` dir, then execute `cp -R /path/to/widevine/* third_party/widevine/cdm` (Windows: `xcopy /path/to/widevine third_party\widevine\cdm /E/H`).
 5. If you are using `Mac` + want to build `x64` arch (target_cpu to `x86` , `arm64` , `arm` also available) + want to add CDM support, then run `gn gen out/Release64 --args="is_component_build = false is_official_build = true is_debug = false ffmpeg_branding = \"Chrome\" target_cpu = \"x64\" proprietary_codecs = true media_use_ffmpeg = true enable_widevine = true bundle_widevine_cdm = true enable_platform_hevc = true enable_hevc_parser_and_hw_decoder = true"`, if you are using `Windows`, you need to add `enable_media_foundation_widevine_cdm = true` as well, if you are using `Windows` and want to build `arm64` arch, then need to change `bundle_widevine_cdm` to `false`.